 When: Sundays or bank holiday Mondays, up to 10 times a year.
 Entry £3

-Best Flea markets and Antique Fairs in the UK #6: Shepton Giant Flea & Collectors Market + Shepton Mallet IACF
+7. Shepton Giant Flea & Collectors Market + Shepton Mallet IACF – Somerset

-The Royal Bath and West Showground is the site of both the Shepton Giant Flea & Collectors Market event and the Shepton Mallet International Antiques and Collectors Fair (also a very interesting and significant event).
-If your tastes lie toward the vintage and everyday – rather than the more traditional and antiques – end of the spectrum, this flea market will be right up your alley.
-It is eclectic and lively.
+The Royal Bath and West Showground is the site of both the Shepton Giant Flea & Collectors Market event and the Shepton Mallet International Antiques and Collectors Fair.
+If your tastes lie toward the vintage and everyday items rather than antiques, then these flea markets are for you.

 Where: Royal Bath and West Showground, Somerset, UK